Search Jean Hailes

 This can increase the risk of developing cardiovascular disease.

 A heavier weight, having infrequent periods and type 2 diabetes are all linked to endometrial cancer risk.
-They are also commonly associated with PCOS.
+They are also commonly associated with PMOS.

-Women with PCOS are almost 10 times more likely to have sleep apnoea than women without PCOS.
+Women with PMOS are almost 10 times more likely to have sleep apnoea than women without PMOS.
 A heavier weight and disrupted hormonal systems may contribute to sleep apnoea.

-Women with PCOS are more likely to experience depression, anxiety, low self-esteem and negative body image.
-This may be due to physical symptoms of PCOS, for example, excess hair and weight.
+Women with PMOS are more likely to experience depression, anxiety, low self-esteem and negative body image.
+This may be due to physical symptoms of PMOS, for example, excess hair and weight.
 In some cases, mental health can worsen with the use of certain hormone medicines.

-Psychological conditions can make it hard for women to follow a healthy lifestyle plan and self-manage symptoms of PCOS.
+Psychological conditions can make it hard for women to follow a healthy lifestyle plan and self-manage symptoms of PMOS.

-Women with PCOS are more likely to have risk factors for eating disorders, including:
+Women with PMOS are more likely to have risk factors for eating disorders, including:

 • higher weight